struemblus/farmbot-web-frontend/README.md

 # Configuration

-All config is in `src/config.js`.
-It points to configurations like:

- 0. `FARMBOT_API_URL`: URL of the [farmbot-web-app](https://github.com/FarmBot/farmbot-web-app) API endpoint.,

-**Note:** There's no need to point to an MQTT URL.
-That is contained in your auth token.
+All config is in the user auth token.
+There's no need to point to an MQTT URL or a particular bot.
+That information is contained in your auth token.

 # TODO